Senior Research and Honors Program

 - human memory and speech recognition.

 Students typically work in the corresponding lab long before their final year, and thus have the opportunity to create and present a scientific poster based on their research to the Brandeis community at SciFest in the summer between their junior and senior years.
+To reach the level of honors, a student must typically work in a research lab for at least two years.

 More detail on the Neuroscience Senior Honors program, including the petition, can be found in the University Bulletin.